-Perhaps I am somewhat of language snob, so forgive me if I come across that way in this article but I do believe that PHP is a hugely inconsistent language.
+Perhaps I am somewhat of a language snob, so forgive me if I come across that way in this article but I do believe that PHP is a hugely inconsistent language.

 Introduction